How ‘Our Terms Have Changed’ Affects Class Action Settlements

 Recently, you might have received an email from Amazon with a subject line that gave you pause: “Our Terms Have Changed.”
 The email itself was short and to the point.
 “Previously, our Conditions of Use set out an arbitration process for those disputes,” it read in part.
 “Our updated Conditions of Use provides for dispute resolution by the courts.”

-Even that might have given you pause.
-By the courts?
+This might have given you pause: By the courts?
 Amazon is going to take me to court?

 It’s actually the opposite, says class action/mass torts attorney Steve W. Berman, of Hagens Berman Sobol Shapiro in Seattle.